 4. Finding the right Time Limit

-The Total Time Limit of your Quiz is also an important factor in preventing unwanted collaboration amongst students.
+The Total Time Limit of your Quiz is also an important factor in preventing unwanted collaboration among students.
 Generally, we recommend giving enough time so that a student who has mastered the material can comfortably complete the quiz, but not too much more than that.
 Aktiv Chemistry helps determine the time limit by providing Suggested Times for each question in the bank and also tallies the suggested time as seen in the screenshot below.

 5. Seeing the student experience